 We have experience migrating each of the following sources so we know what to expect: Logos II, FellowshipOne, Shelby v5, ACS, Breeze, CCB, Church Office Online, Church Windows, PowerChurch, Servant Keeper, Planning Center Online, Shepherd's Staff, CDM Plus, and CMS.
 If you are coming from another source, the amount of data that can be migrated will be determined by the type of backup or export that can be attained.

 Successful data migration requires deliberate collaborative efforts by both you and us.
 Migration occurs in phases to allow time for you to validate your data.
 We encourage you to include your whole team in the process of validation and training.

-We typically run your initial data migration within a week of receiving your data file.
+We typically run your initial data migration within 10-14 days of receiving your data file.
 At that point you will be asked to review your data and you can choose one of two options:

 - If the data looks good and you are ready to start using the new system, you can be off and running.
 (Total time: 1-2 weeks)

 - If there are issues with the migration and/or you prefer more time to learn the new system, we can schedule another migration run with your updated data at a later date.
 (Total time: 3-8 weeks)

 What if we have 2 systems or more?

 We don't migrate more than one source.
 You'll need to pick one that you value the most, which is often the one with contributions.
 Data accuracy is another consideration.
 Some churches export data from the main source into a spreadsheet, then update records manually with data from another source before sending the spreadsheet to us.
 You do have the option of using the built-in import option to add additional people records and or additional fields after the final data migration.